microsoft/BotFramework-WebChat/SPEECH.md

   }, document.getElementById('webchat'));
 ```

+> Note: if you send SSML instead of plain text, make sure the voice model is correctly selected in your SSML.

 ### Text-to-speech audio format

-To conserve bandwidth, you can set the text-to-speech audio format to a format that consume less bandwidth by modifying your integration code as below.
+To conserve bandwidth, you can set the text-to-speech audio format to one that consume less bandwidth by modifying your integration code as below.

 ```diff
   renderWebChat({